alofeoluwafemi/klay-oracle/README.md

 Copy the Oracle address and replace it in the `adapter/jobs/klay_usd.adapter.json` file.
 Deploy the Price consumer contract also and after wards run `kloc node run:watch` to start the node to start fulfilling Oracle requests.

-Call the function `requestKlayPrice` and pass the node address and adapter id, if you check the running terminal you will se logs of the Oracle request procssing.
+Call the function `requestKlayPrice` and pass the node address and adapter id, if you check the running terminal you will see logs of the Oracle request procssing.

 Call the `price` getter function to see the price response.